 An nodded, and shifted her weight from foot to foot.
 "So… yeah."
-She couldn't help it: The boys did intimidate her, at least a little, at least when they were all in a group.
+She couldn't help it: the boys did intimidate her, at least a little, at least when they were all in a group.
 She started walking again, Kiko following after a beat.

 On their way into the club, she almost ran into Yukimura.
 His eyes widened fractionally, and he stepped aside, motioning for her to go ahead.
-"Thanks," she mumbled, and only as she was walking past him did she notice that Sayoko—in a skirt and heels, not tennis clothing—was behind her brother.
+"Thanks," she mumbled, and only as she was walking past him did she notice that Sayoko—in a skirt and heels, not tennis garb—was behind her brother.

 The two girls locked eyes, each equally surprised to see the other.
 For some reason, An didn't want to look away first, but—she had to, else she'd walk into the wall.

 Walls just really weren't her thing.

 This will be like SFUtS in some ways-a few things will be recycled.
 I wanted this story to be more mature, though.

 Disclaimer: I do not own Prince of Tennis, or Green River Ordinance's "Lost in the World" (lyrics at the top).